 Although ovarian cancer is the ninth most common form of cancer among women, it is the fifth most common cause of cancer-related deaths.
 This form of cancer is most common among women older than age 55.
 In terms of ethnicity, ovarian cancer is more common among Caucasian women than African-American or Latina women.

 The causes of ovarian cancer are not known, but genetics and environmental risk factors have shown an increased chance of development among women.
-Some other risk factors which may lead to the development of ovarian cancer include:

 - Family history.
 Women with family members who have had ovarian cancer are at increased risk of development.
 Also, a family history of the following forms of cancer can increase the risk of developing ovarian cancer: breast, uterus, colon, and rectum.